nginxinc/nginx-one-workshops/labs/lab5/readme.md

     upstream nginx_cafe {         # Upstream block, the name is "nginx_cafe"

+        # Uncomment the zone directive below to add metrics to the Dashboard
+        # zone nginx_cafe 256k;

         # Load Balancing Algorithms supported by NGINX
         # - Round Robin (Default if nothing specified)
         # - Least Connections